apryor6/apryor6.github.io/_posts/2020-5-16-gcf-deployment.md

   [python, gcp, gcf, google cloud, dev ops, serverless, software engineering]
 ---

-_The takeaway from this post is that with one command, `invoke deploy_gcs`, you will be able to bundle a python package into and archive and deploy a GCF against that_
+_The takeaway from this post is that with one command, `invoke deploy-gcs`, you will be able to bundle a python package into and archive and deploy a GCF against that_

 At [Torqata](https://torqata.com/), we work heavily within Google Cloud Platform, and we spend quite a bit of effort to the end of making our dev ops process more seamless, consistent, easy to use, and automated wherever possible.
 For example, we use a monorepo structure that houses our Angular and Python code with custom build tools that extend the _awesome_ utility of the Nrwl [Nx](https://nx.dev/) CLI to work the same with Python.
 In addition, we wrap almost all of our "actions" into [Invoke](http://www.pyinvoke.org/) tasks (or, rather, a modified version of Invoke that allows us to work within our monorepo and target various projects).
 I would love to write more about many of these topics, as there is a lot of information and code that would be useful to a broader audience, but today I wanted to focus in sharing one useful tidbit relating to deploying Google Cloud Functions.